M

 Putting all of the elements together

 ESL lesson plans can range from a few notes on the back of an envelope to full-blown works of art.
-They can be quick, last-minute EFL lesson plan outlines or so fully developed that a substitute teacher can walk in and complete the lesson without skipping a beat.
+They can be quick, last-minute ESL lesson plan outlines or so fully developed that a substitute teacher can walk in and complete the lesson without skipping a beat.
 As long as you’ve defined your ESL lesson objectives, your class has the potential to run smoothly and bring students one step closer to fluency!

 After backpacking Australia on a Working Holiday visa, Bridge graduate Johanna traveled to Japan for a year to teach English.
 She then moved to New Zealand for another two years before returning to her chosen home country, Japan, where she currently lives.
 Now, with more than eight years of professional English teaching experience, Johanna enjoys her expat life in Japan teaching teenagers at a private junior and senior high school, where she recently received tenure after only two years.
 When she’s not teaching, Johanna continues to travel regionally and explore new places.